hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/hb/graber.rst

 * **Realistic Mock Data:** The `test_grab_page_valid_input` test now mocks the return value of `execute_locator` to mimic a successful call and provides data to the ProductFields object.
 This makes the test more comprehensive.

-* **Comprehensive Testing (Example):** The `test_id_product` example test demonstrates how to test a specific function within the `Graber` class.
+* **Comprehensive Testing (Example):** The `test_id_product` example test demonStartes how to test a specific function within the `Graber` class.
 You'll need to adapt this to test each individual function for proper field extraction.